Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 In doubles play, as per the advanced pickleball rules, partners serve consecutively.
 The first server starts from the right-hand court, and the second server serves from the left-hand court.
 The first server wins the point if his or her opponent does not return the ball.
 In this case, he or she continues to serve.
 If the first server loses the point (his or her opponent returns the ball), then it is his or her partner’s turn to serve.
 The partner who lost the point serves next, and so on until one of them wins a point by returning the ball over the net.

 According to pickleball rotation rules, the rotation ensures equal opportunities to serve and score points for both players.
-Effective communication and teamwork are essential in doubles to play as well as singles play since you need to communicate with your partner in order to execute strategies such as blocks or lobs effectively against aggressive opponents who are trying hard to win points quickly.
+Effective communication and teamwork are essential in doubles play as well as singles play since you need to communicate with your partner in order to execute strategies such as blocks or lobs effectively against aggressive opponents who are trying hard to win points quickly.

 If you want to become a better pickleball player, there are some important pickleball rules for 2023 that every beginner should know.